Improve Your Lip Balm Business With These 6 Tips

 Beeswax is fantastic for giving the lip balm the firmness that it needs.
 Cocoa butter has an incredible, rich, chocolate aroma, is totally natural, and is super moisturizing.
 Shea butter is similar, but it is less firm, and does not smell as nice.
 Both the butters are very emollient and definitely make for soft lips.
 I find that customers prefer a balm that is not too glossy, so I make sure my ratios of wax to butter to oil are well balanced."

 2. Choose A Premium Label

 We offer a variety of shape and size labels so you can create custom labels for any lip balm tube, tin, or container.
 Once you know your container type and measurements, shop our lip balm labels to find the perfect fit.

 We've even created labels designed exclusively for lip balm, they include a safety seal for tamper-resistance and freshness.
 We offer three lip balm label configurations with safety seals:

 The first thing customers notice is your branding and label, so make it count.
 With lip balm tubes, you're designing for a small, narrow space.
 With that in mind, pay special attention to the following tips.

 The colors you use in your branding and packaging can evoke different emotions and alter the perceived value of your product and brand.
 When choosing how to design your lip balm packaging, spend a little extra time on color.
 Darker colors are often perceived as more luxurious or professional, while lighter colors can exude a more fun or lighthearted feeling.
-Dive a little deeper into color psychology.

 Most brand-name lip balm labels opt for horizontal designs so consumers can read all the information at once.
 If you design with vertical text, you can only see a fraction of the content at a time and need to turn the tube to digest it all.
 Before you get started, make a conscious choice whether or not to rotate your label.